-How to ensure an IO you hire is not treated as a worker by the Workplace Safety and Insurance Board (WSIB)
+Ensure an IO you hire is not treated as a worker by the WSIB

-Ask the IO if he/she has purchased optional insurance from the WSIB.
-If the answer is “yes”, get a clearance from the WSIB that confirms the IO is registered with the WSIB and has met all payment and reporting obligations.
-It waives the WSIB’s right to hold the principal responsible for any premiums charged to the IO’s WSIB account during the time the clearance is valid.
-An IO (or his/her dependants) who has WSIB coverage also cannot sue you as a result of a workplace injury, disease or death.
+Ask the contractor if he/she has purchased optional insurance from the WSIB, and get a clearance from the WSIB that confirms the contractor is registered with the WSIB and has met all payment and reporting obligations.
+As of September 2019, each contractor with a WSIB account that remains in good standing will have one generic clearance that will be valid for all of its contracts.
+It waives the WSIB’s right to hold the principal responsible for any payment obligations charged to the contractor’s WSIB account during the time the clearance is valid.

 The WSIB may make an adjustment to an employer’s account if, following an audit of a principal, the WSIB discovers that the principal failed to get a clearance for a contractor.
 In such a case, the principal may be liable for some or all of the contractor’s payment obligations to the WSIB.
 You may deduct from money payable to the contractor the amount for which the contractor is liable.

 A clearance is mandatory if you hire a construction contractor or IO

 There is no IO questionnaire in the construction industry.
 Construction IOs are required to have WSIB coverage, and to report and pay their WSIB premiums on time, to be eligible for a clearance.